m0nters/vibelex/README.md

 - 💬 **Sentence Translation**: For phrases and sentences, provides clean translations
 - 🔊 **Text-to-Speech**: Listen to pronunciations with built-in TTS for multiple accents (e.g., UK/US for English)
 - 📖 **Translation History**: Automatically saves translations with advanced search functionality
+- 📊 **Statistics Screen**: View detailed usage statistics for each language in source and target
 - 📌 **Pin Translations**: Pin important translations to keep them at the top
 - 🗑️ **Bulk Operations**: Select and delete multiple history entries at once
 - 📥 **Export as PNG**: Download any translation from history as a high-quality image